wi-thii/wi-thii.github.io/content/posts/2025-06-24-my-expectations-from-the-rational-work-internship/index.md

 featured_image: image.jpg
 ---

-My Expectations from the Rational Work Internship

-Reading the section What You Need to Know for Successful Guide Application from the Rational Work guide.
+Reading the section [What You Need to Know for Successful Guide Application from the Rational Work](https://docs.aisystant.com/ru/rational-work/what-you-need-to-know-for-successful-guide-application.html) guide.

 It invites me to reflect on two questions (apart from the ones I already covered in a previous post):
 	- Why do I even want to go through this internship?
 What results am I expecting?